 That is why the comparison is best understood as general warmth versus moving warmth, not as a simple premium hierarchy.

-Sometimes it can feel more noticeable, but not always because it is hotter.
-Often it feels more noticeable because the warmth is moving with direct contact.
-A fixed heat zone may feel softer and more even, while a heated roller can feel more active because the warmth arrives with the massage motion itself.
+A fixed heat zone may feel softer and more even.
+A heated roller can feel more active because the warmth arrives with the massage motion itself.

 So the better question is not “Which one is stronger?”
 It is “Do I want a steady warm zone or warmth that interacts with the massage more directly?”